Even the greatest, most successful products eventually decline.

 Constant innovation.

 Consistent success comes through consistent innovation and product development.
-If you have a successful product in your catalog, why wait for it to fall off before exploring new or connected product lines that can both extend your hero product’s shelf life and future-proof your catalog?
+If you have a successful product in your catalog, why wait for it to fall off before exploring new or connected product lines that can extend your hero product’s shelf life and future-proof your catalog?

 The best product teams and entrepreneurs are experts at what’s called product life cycle management—understanding where current products fall within their life cycle and constantly diversifying the catalog around them.